|Module Title||INTRODUCTION TO NUMERICAL ANALYSIS|

 ** Supplementary Text

 C F Gerald and P O Wheatley.
 (1994) Applied Numerical Analysis.
-5th.
+5th edition.
 Addison-Wesley

 I B Jacques and C Judd.
 (1987) Numerical Analysis.
 Chapman and Hall